 - Skills for Engineering Leaders – this technical course is aimed at helping managers in an engineering department polish their skills to perform error-free communication.
 It is offered by Rice University.

 - Communication Skills for Engineers (Specialization) – another course offered by Rice University, aimed at helping engineering leaders hone their communication skills.

 You can explore more and narrow down your search with filters (such as duration, level, language, etc.) on Coursera’s official website.

-Like Coursera, Udemy is another major provider of online courses and certifications for both working professionals and students pursuing academic degrees.
+Like Coursera, Udemy is another major provider of online courses for both working professionals and students pursuing academic degrees.

 As of now, the platform has well over 150,000 courses and more than 35 million students enrolled in them.

 Compared to Coursera, Udemy has far greater options when it comes to technical writing courses (with more than 100,000 people taking them).